Oudwins/zog/README.md

 var schema = nameSchema.Merge(ageSchema)

 type User struct {
-  Name string `zog:"name"` // optional zog will use field name by default Age int
+  Name string `zog:"firstname"` // tag is optional.
+If not set zog will check for "name" field in the input data Age int
 }
 ```